harryharrold/performance/FullText.md

 | You can't body-shop an agile team.
 You recuit by skills, sure.
 The idea of "inter-disciplinary team" assumes there are disciplines to be inter.
 However, if you don't bear in mind the difficulty of team-building, your agility will be compromised."
 A team is not a collection of individuals. |

 An agile team is inter-disciplinary team made out of specialists who have respect for other members, don't assume others' jobs are easy.
 Human interactions are so complex than you have to make allowances for each other.
-Keeping that team ethos is hindered by technological tools of communciations that intermediate such that nobody gives their anyone their full attention.
-Keeping that team ehtos together when you're remote is difficult, but it's not impossible.
+Keeping that team ethos is hindered by technological tools of communications that intermediate such that nobody gives their anyone their full attention.
+Keeping that team ethos together when you're remote is difficult, but it's not impossible.
 It's hindered by pointless adherence to process too.

 | Heresy: Please, for the love of god, shut up. |